Maburidi/WPPI/README.md

 ## This project is to weight a protein protein interaction network and to identify and predict new signaling pathways

+# Abstract
+In molecular biology, cellular mechanisms are produced by group of interacting proteins.
+Huge amount of these groups are still not discovered.
+In this study, we present a novel learning-based framework for the problem of identifying and predicting new signaling pathways in human protein-protein interaction networks.
+Our approach consists two phases, in rst phase, we weight the edges between the interacting proteins according to existing biological knowledge and previously discovered pathways.
+In the second phase, we searched the PPI graph for signaling pathways that have the minimum weights.
+Using this strategy, we discovered pathways that are identied with similar biological processes and functions.
+Fur- ther, we used it for reconstructing known signaling pathways.
+We concluded that this weighting approach is ecient and can be used for reconstructing unknown signaling pathways and identifying functionally enriched paths, and assign putative roles to uncharacterised proteins.

 Four new files:

 [[1]] Pre-processing 1:  Clean, pre-process origional data